 A startup incubator is another option to consider if you’d like to save on certain expenses like an office space.
 But all venture capitalists, angel investors, and local groups require research, leg work, impressive sales skills, persuasive pitch, and devotion to your dream.

 Crowdfunding is great because the enthusiasm of your investors is based on the reward you’re giving them back, be it a cool T-shirt, your product delivery or your firm’s equity.
 The only and major problem with this type of funding is you either get all or nothing.
 No guarantees your startup will achieve the announced amount required.
 And that’s tricky and uncertain.

 The process of getting a federal grant is long but free of fees of any future equity.
-If you ever applied to Affordable Housing in New York City you can count on the government to fund your startup too.
+If you ever applied to Affordable Housing in New York City, you can count on government business funding too.
 Don’t complain if you wait for nothing.
 We warned you.

 Family and Friends

 Pitching your family and friends is the most common piece of advice available online on how to get your startup funded.
 Your business requires a lot of money, thousands, hundreds of thousands, even millions of cash flow for operational needs.
 Maybe you have a rich uncle Sam whom you’ve seen twice in your life yet he’s that kind of a supportive relative—lucky you.
 Before you start ruining your relationships with your friends and family—people you actually like—here’s how to check whether they’ll invest in you: try to sell them your independently published book for $10, will you?

 It’s not a big secret, but most of the startup founders invest their own money.
 It takes a bit longer to grow your business organically but you stay in complete control and don’t have to confirm with shareholders every single time you make a decision.
 Obviously, you need some capital for starters.